roman-milk/roman-milk.github.io/the-road-to-watching.md

  She would try to tell me that it wasn't cheating because I was the one who wanted her to fuck other men, but that would be a load of bullshit!
 I did not want her out fucking other men and she knew it.
 I did want to watch her with another man once or maybe even twice, so I could satisfy my curiosity about some things, but there wasn't anything said about me watching her with Marv.
 No, she had cheated and what was I going to do about it.

  I spent the entire day getting absolutely nothing done that I was being paid to do.
 All my thoughts were on my "Candy problem" and what to do about it and in the end I did nothing.
 Nothing at all!
 I loved Candy and I had no actual proof that she had done anything.
 I could suspect all I wanted, but in the absence of some sort of proof I was not going to fuck up my relationship with Candy by making accusations I couldn't back up.
-Report_Story #3